St. Louis, MO

 If Juul and other e-cigarettes are still dangerous, why have the number of users been steadily increasing over time?

 E-cigarettes feature two characteristics that make them appealing to smokers: enticing flavors that cut out the “bad taste” of cigarettes (1) and a concealable shape that allows them to be smoked virtually anywhere (2).

 Juul offers users a range of enticing flavors, such as fruit medley, mango, cool cucumber, and crème Brulee.
 These flavors not only taste better but also reduce some of the social stigmas of smoking by eliminating the smoking odor.
 Federal law prohibits cigarette companies from selling flavored tobaccos, citing flavor’s appeal to youth smokers.
 But Juul and other e-cigarettes are able to circumnavigate these laws because they are not technically selling flavored tobacco, but rather a flavored e-liquid containing nicotine.
-A number of advocacy groups are currently challenging e-cigarette manufacturers’ ability to offer flavors in the US legal system, but at this time flavors are still available to consumers.
+A number of advocacy groups, and potential Juul lawsuit, are currently challenging e-cigarette manufacturers’ ability to offer flavors in the U.S. legal system, but at this time flavors are still available to consumers.

 The presence of diacetyl in e-liquids is due to these flavors.
 While not all flavors include diacetyl, many do.
 Diacetyl is most prevalent in both sweet and buttery flavors: flavors like butterscotch, coffee, candy, peppermint, and chocolate.